California To OK Self-Driving Cars Without Human Controllers Aboard

 The next step in California’s proposed self-driving rule change is a mandatory 45-day comment period that ends April 24 followed by a DMV public hearing.
 The agency said the new rules should be in place by the start of 2018, which is when Californians can expect to see the robocars hit the road.

-Eventually the self-driving cars will form the basis of a new economy in which people will purchase an autonomous vehicle and let it roam city streets getting paid to give rides while they’re at work.
+Eventually, the self-driving cars will form the basis of a new economy in which people will purchase an autonomous vehicle and let it roam city streets getting paid to give rides while they’re at work.
 The car will literally pay for itself.

 Self-driving technology is also set to revolutionize the shipping industry when driverless cargo trucks hit the nation’s highways.
-It’s the first step in the AI revolution in which about half off all American jobs are expected to be replaced by robots in the next 20 years.
+It’s the first step in the AI revolution in which about half of all American jobs are expected to be replaced by robots in the next 20 years.

 What do you think about California’s new self-driving car law that allows removal of the steering wheel and brake pedals?

-[Featured image by Tony Avelar/AP]
+[Featured image by Tony Avelar/AP Images]